 Many people consider student research to be reserved for the graduate level, but that is far from the case at NMU.
 The faculty at Northern is committed to providing undergraduates with hands-on research opportunities from the moment they step onto campus.
 Undergraduates have helped write psychology textbooks, created apps for Intel, worked on finding cures for ALS and brain cancer, and helped identify new species of crabs.
 There are so many remarkable opportunities for undergrads to get hands-on experience as soon as they step onto campus.

 Learn more about the research opportunities available to undergraduates by visiting www.nmu.edu/admissions/undergradresearch.

-NMU offers 55 countries for students to explore on study abroad excursions.
+NMU offers 55 countries for students to explore through an education abroad.
 The school’s partnerships with several international universities make the dream of a truly global education affordable and achievable to all who attend.

 |International Student Organization||X|

 |Student-run film society||X|